 Argentina has one of the highest broadband penetration rates in Latin America, supported by investment among operators as well as a number of government programs aimed at extending the reach of services.
 Although the country’s economic and political difficulties during the last decade have impacted on sector investments, though there have been steady improvements in recent quarters.
-In the nine months to September 2017 sector more than ARS23.24 billion was invested in the fixed-line sector, while in the first quarter of 2018 an additional ARS6.34 was invested.
+In 2017 about ARS22.37 billion was invested in the fixed-line sector, while in the first quarter of 2018 an additional ARS6.34 was invested.
 A large tranch of this was earmarked for expanding fibre networks beyond areas of the principal cities.
-This work has had a positive effect on the delivery of services, with the average download speed having increased from 5.3Mb/s in the first quarter of 2016 to 12Mb/s by the fourth quarter of 2017 and to 13.2Mb/s by the third quarter of 2017.
+This work has had a positive effect on the delivery of services, with the average download speed having increased from 5.3Mb/s in the first quarter of 2016 to 12Mb/s by the fourth quarter of 2017 and to 13.2Mb/s by the second quarter of 2018.

-The market still suffers from limited competition, with the two fixed-line incumbents Telefónica de Argentina before a rebranding exercise in April 2018) and Telecom Argentina dominating the DSL platform.
+The market still suffers from limited competition, with the two fixed-line incumbents Movistar (known as Telefónica de Argentina before a rebranding exercise in April 2018) and Telecom Argentina dominating the DSL platform.
 These operators offer similar services and together control about two-thirds of all fixed-line broadband connections.
-The only meaningful competition is from the cable modem platform, itself dominated by Grupo Clarín’s Cablevisión unit until early 2018 when it was acquired by Telecom Argentina.
+The only meaningful competition was from the cable modem platform, which was owned by Grupo Clarín’s Cablevisión unit until early 2018 when it was acquired by Telecom Argentina.
 The merger of the two companies (approved by the competition authorities in June 2018) was made possible following an early 2017 decree allowing telcos to branch into the cable TV sector.
-Within a few months Telecom Argentina’s shareholders agreed to a merger with Cablevisión.